-The minimum duration for the running plan is 9 weeks for 5K, 10 weeks for 10K, and 14 weeks for a half-marathon and marathon.
-The Running Program uses your training history and your self-evaluation to determine what your training plan will be like.
+The minimum duration for the running training plan is 9 weeks for 5K, 10 weeks for 10K, and 14 weeks for a half-marathon and marathon.
+The Running Program uses your training history and your self-evaluation to determine what your training plan should include.
 If your target is unrealistic, the program will let you know.

 In the end, it’s you who decides.

 This phase lasts 9–15 weeks, depending on your target distance.
 You’ll go through two weeks of training that get progressively harder.
 Then, it’s time for a week of lighter training.

 The build up phase is a predetermined set of running workouts that are designed to help you reach your top condition.

 This is the period leading up to your big moment.
 You shouldn’t train too hard during the tapering phase, so the Running Program will scale back the volume of your training.